 For the first time in Garden Cinema history, GP Surgery will be projecting 16mm film!
 Found in the LUX Moving Image archive, curators Jaison Washington (he/they) and Nicole Atkinson (she/her) selected a body of works that use structural and conceptual experimental filmmaking techniques to highlight aspects of the natural world, humanity, and the beauty of coexistence with nature.
 We will be showing works on 16mm film prints by Ben Rivers, Stan Brakhage, Emily Richardson, and William Raban.
 We will be joined by Film Projectionist John Wilders.
 The list of film prints we will be showing is:

-Breath (1974) Directed by William Raban
+Colours of This Time (1972) Directed by William Raban

 The Garden of Earthly Delights (1981) Dir.
 Stan Brakhage